-Gavril Marcuson And Cornelia Paunescu
+Gavril Marcuson And Cornelia Paunescu At The Kim Ir Sen Residence

-This photo was taken in Pyongyang (North Korea), on 28th May 1974, and it pictures me, Gavril Marcuson, and my wife, Cornelia Paunescu.
-Behind us is the statue of Kin II Sung and the Museum of the Revolution.
+This photo made the front page of the 'Nodom Sinmun' newspaper on 11th June 1974.
+It was taken at the residence of President Kim II Sung, on 9th June 1974.
+From left to right: Mrs. Kim II Sung, my wife, Cornelia Paunescu, the president of the Democratic People's Republic of Korea, Kim II Sung, the Romanian ambassador in Pyongyang, and me, Gavril Marcuson.
 My name is Gavril Marcuson [the initial name, Marcussohn, was shortened to Marcuson in 1968].
 I was born in Bucharest, on 28th October 1913.
 I graduated from the Faculty of Letters and Philosophy in Bucharest in 1935.
 I was a researcher at the Communist Party History Institute.
 I had some books and articles published.
 I retired while I was working for the Scientific and Encyclopedic Publishing House, in 1973.
-My wife was born in 1911, in Bucharest.
-She wasn't
+My wife, Cornelia Paunescu, was born in 1911, in Bucharest.
+She wasn't Jewish.

-Jewish.
 We got married in Bucharest, in 1957.
 She was a scientist and she lectured at over thirty international conventions.
 She was the only Romanian docent with a PhD in pediatric otolaryngology - that was her specialty.
 As a physician, she attended the Korean War [Ed. note: 25th June 1950-27th July 1953] against the Americans and was the personal physician of Kim II Sung [Ed. note: (1912-1994), president of the Democratic People's Republic of Korea from 1948].
 There were doctors from all the other socialist countries there - East Germany, Hungary, Czechoslovakia, Poland, Yugoslavia, China.
 One day Kim II Sung got sick and he asked who the best doctor was.
 So my wife treated him, and Kim II Sung invited us to North Korea twice.
 Each time, we stayed there for a month, and we lived where Ceausescu had been accommodated before us.
+North Korea is a very beautiful country.
 Pyongyang had been bombed by the Americans and the South-Koreans, so they had had to rebuild it and everything looked new.
 They made theaters, conference halls.
 All that was left of the old city was an entrance gate.
 We walked the streets of Pyongyang, with an interpreter with us, of course.
 We made the way from Bucharest to North Korea in the Transsiberian [special train].
 We saw the entire Siberia, and all the cities North Korea and China.
 Siberia is huge and confines fabulous riches that are yet to be discovered.
 It's splendid - from Moscow to the Chinese border, all you can see is birch trees.
 The first time we went, we took the Transsiberian to and from North Korea.
 [Ed. note: A one-way trip lasted for about eight days.]
 The second time, we took the Transsiberian to get there, but we took the plane from Beijing to get back.
 Today, China looks different from what it looked like when we went there, because they started building.
 We went many places [together]: England, East Germany, Italy, Soviet Union, China, North Korea, Bulgaria, Yugoslavia, Turkey.